 - Take the tour in the afternoon.
 The best time to ride the bus is when your feet are tired.

 I vote for #2.
 Early in the day when the family is fresh and crowds are lighter is the best time to walk around the zoo and see priority exhibits up close.
-The downside of this plan is that many other visitors will have the same idea, so you’ll spend longer in line.
+The downside of this plan is that many other visitors will have the same idea, so you’ll spend longer in the bus line.
 Buses load continuously all day, so you probably won’t have to wait long.
-This is a good time to spend some of the money you saved by packing a lunch on a refreshing soda or icy treat.
+This is a good time to spend some of the money you saved by packing a lunch on a cold soda or treat.

 The San Diego Zoo is one of our favorite attractions in San Diego.
 We also enjoyed the San Diego Zoo Safari Park, which is located about 30 miles away.
 The Safari Park has some of the same animals as the San Diego Zoo, but offers some unusual zoo experiences as well.
 If your family loves zoos, you may want to enjoy both on the same trip.